What is Berks Online Learning?

 Does BOL offer courses with varying difficulty levels?

 BOL courses are rigorous college-prep level.
-Additionally vendors offer honors level courses and AP courses.
-Enrollment for AP courses are limited to the beginning of the school year.
+Additionally, vendors offer honors-level courses and AP courses.
+Enrollment for AP courses is limited to the beginning of the school year.
 The student must make arrangements with the district to take the AP exam at the local high school, on the day that the exam is being administered.
 Berks Online Learning does not administer AP exams.